andreeaionescu/andreeaionescu.github.io/_posts/2021-11-03-how-graphql-works-with-tornado-flask.markdown

 >[asyncio][asyncio] is a library to write concurrent code using the async/await syntax.

 In this example, I used the extra library [Graphene-Tornado][graphene-tornado] which offers support with integrating the GraphQL schema with the Tornado Handlers.
 The query has the field planets and the resolver resolve_planets and once executed, it will make an async request to the [Star Wars API][star-wars] which will return all the planets.
-The full code can be found at [the graphql-example github repository][graphql-example].

 {% highlight ruby %}
 class QueryPlanet(graphene.ObjectType):